melissachen2000/melissachen2000/README.md

 🏫 I am a PhD student at Northwestern University.
 I completed my undergraduate studies in computer science at the University of Illinois in May 2022.

-🌱 I’m curious about how technology can be used to support students learning computer science.
+🌱 I’m curious about how we can design technologies to support students' self-efficacy when learning computing

 💻 Learn more about me [on my website](https://melissachen2000.github.io).